Welcome to Upper School

 Care about and respect the opinions of others while working, debating, and collaborating in different contexts.
 This is a course that promotes a lifelong interest in reading and writing through open-minded engagement with a range of opinions and interpretations.

-Assignments are based on three different skill-sets; analytical, creative, and performance.
+Assignments are based on three different skill sets; analytical, creative, and performance.
 Each assessment will give students the opportunity to develop their proficiency in understanding, analysis, organization, and language.
 All summative tasks are assessed by the department and not the classroom teacher.

 Credits:1